+Does it get any prettier?
 I have seen the occasional recipe that called for purslane over the years, but was never inclined to try any.
 Quite honestly, I wasn’t very familiar with what it was.
-But I have begun growing it on my front and back patios in huge pots.
+But I have begun growing it on my patio in huge pots.
 It is so hardy and has such lovely blooms!
+The entire plant is edible, leaves and flowers!
 I decided I was going to finally taste it today.
-The leaves, stems are edible.
-Even those pretty blooms in my pic are edible!
-To me, the flavor of all three parts of the plant I would liken to a lemony bib lettuce.
+To me, the flavor of all three parts of the plant (flower, leaf and stem) I would liken to a lemony bib lettuce.
 Purslane is powerhouse of nutrition: http://www.naturalhealth-solutions.net/healthy-eating/powerhouse-of-nutrition-purslane.

 To harvest purslane, you can just pinch off individual stems from the mother plant, grab the end of the stem with one hand, and in one quick motion with your other hand’s thumb and index finger, strip the leaves off the stems like you would strip rosemary leaves off the stems.
 Place the leaves (and blooms,, if using) into a colander or sieve.
 Rinse under cold water to remove any dirt or insects hiding there.
-Purslane wilts fast, so wait and prepare your salad right before serving.
-This is what edible purslane looks like growing:
+Purslane wilts fast in dressing, so wait and prepare and dress your salad right before serving.
+Below is a pic of what edible purslane looks like growing:

-CAUTION: If you find and gather wild purslane, be sure to snap the stem.
+CAUTION: If you find and gather what looks like wild growing purslane, be sure to snap the stem.
 If it oozes a white, milky-looking substance, BEWARE!
 What you have found IS NOT edible purslane!!
 The plant that oozes the white milky substance when pinched is an inedible impersonator known as spurge that just happens to look like purslane!
-If eaten by mistake, spurge will make you very sick!
+If eaten by mistake, spurge will make you very, very sick!

 The inspiration for this recipe is a Middle Eastern salad recipe known as Fattoush, which has toasted pita bread pieces in it.
 Well, I decided to just omit the bread because I don’t need to be eating bread in my salads.
-Never much liked croutons or bread sticks with salad anyway, so that wasn’t a problem for me.
+But you could break up toasted low-carb bread into this salad if you like.

-1 c. purslane shoots and leaves, stripped off stems (I didn’t use stems except tips of stems and small offshoots)
+1 c. purslane shoots and leaves, stripped off stems (I only use the very tips of the stems)

 2 c. romaine lettuce, broken into pieces